-Fall pizzas are easy to fall for because you can use almost any type of flour to make a thin crust.
-You can love the crust and pizza! 😋
+Fall pizza is easy to fall for because you can use almost any type of flour to make a heart crust.
+You can love the comfort bread crust and home pizza toppings! 😋 And call it a pie.

 Pizza is the perfect comfort food for a cozy fall meal and all year round.
-And they can be made healthy!
+And they can be made hearty and healthy if you like!

 Unlike bread making that needs a higher protein or gluten flour 🍞 for a higher rise, a pizza crust can work well for gluten-free people too.
-You don’t always need to use bread or 00 flour.
+You don’t always need to use gluten bread (or 00) flour.

 Especially flat bread pizzas that are more like cracker crusts, where the toppings are the stars.